cysouw/diathesis/text/c11_infinitive.md

 ### ~~OBJ › SBJ › OBJ~~ : [ NDL | ANL ] *haben+In­fi­ni­tiv* Possessor inversive {#sec:infinitive-haben}

 The construction of a light verb *haben* with an infinitive [cf. @hole2002: 183--185] is attested with various position verbs like *hängen* [@next a].
 These position verbs obligatorily need a location phrase [@next b].
 In this diathesis, the hanging object is expressed as an accusative, and the new nominative subject of the *haben+In­fi­ni­tiv* construction is necessarily the dative possessor of the location [@next c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
 By using this diathesis, the new nominative subject is presented as a curious mix of both being in control and being a helpless experiencer at the same time.
 In German I propose to use the name ~~Ortspertinenzinversiv~~ for this diathesis.
-This diathesis does not invoke the ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next d].
+This diathesis does not invoke the ~~IPP~~ *Ersatzin­fi­ni­tiv* [@next d].

 ::: ex
 a.
 Er hat einen Tropfen an der Nase hängen.